bgoonz/gists-revamp/by-extension/md/article (121).md

 There are three levels of cross-origin access:

 1. **No `crossorigin` attribute** -- access prohibited.
+2. **`crossorigin="anonymous"`** -- access allowed if the server responds with the header `Access-Control-Allow-Origin` with `*` or our origin.
+Browser does not send authorization information and cookies to remote server.
+3. **`crossorigin="use-credentials"`** -- access allowed if the server sends back the header `Access-Control-Allow-Origin` with our origin and `Access-Control-Allow-Credentials: true`.
+Browser sends authorization information and cookies to remote server.

 ```smart
 You can read more about cross-origin access in the chapter <info:fetch-crossorigin>.
 It describes the `fetch` method for network requests, but the policy is exactly the same.